Get Better Clients When You Stop Selling

 When you emphasize your client’s problem, rather than how remarkable your service is, you’ll stand out.
 It’s a refreshing approach.

 Don’t make the common mistake of talking about your business too soon during the consultation.
 First, focus on your clients wants, needs and desires.
 Once you’ve accomplished that, then you’ve earned the right to discuss your services and packages.

 Value is subjective.
 So if you undervalue your expertise, then your potential client will do that too.

 Set aside some time to fully understand the value of your business.
-Then get comfortable sharing that information.
-This prepares you to have a value-based conversation with a potential client.
-Ask great questions before you offer your solution.
+Then, get comfortable sharing those details.
+This prepares you for a value-based conversation with a potential client.
+Remember to ask great questions before you offer your solution.

-When you try to sell your time, you undervalue your expertise and skip the important client concerns.
-By asking great questions, you’ll uncover the exact issues that need to be addressed.
+When you sell your time, you undervalue your expertise and skip the important client concerns.
+By asking great questions, you uncover the exact issues which they want you to address.

-It’s possible that the client didn’t even realize these issues existed.
-Your expertise helps them understand the big picture before you ever talk about how you can help them.
+Your questions may even uncover more important issues they didn’t even realize existed.
+Your expertise defines the big picture before you ever talk about your services.

 Shift from selling to solving problems.
-Offer packages that emphasize the solution instead of time.
+Offer packages which emphasize the solution instead of time.
 Remember, your clients care more about solutions than time.

 The switch from hourly billing to value based pricing separates you from the competition.
 You gain authority status.
 Plus, your income grows without working additional hours.

 Don’t undervalue your expertise any longer.
 Doing it the old way keeps you trading dollars for hours.
-As a business coach for entrepreneurs I can help you confidently shift to value-based client conversations.
-Schedule a complimentary private strategy session to get started.
+Discover how to confidently shift to value-based client conversations.